 Here are answers to the most common questions from students at the beginning of the spring semseter, concerning Canvas.

-Students in the pilot group simply log in to Ugla and click the name of the course.
+Students simply log in to Ugla and click the name of the course.
 You should not need to log in again to open Canvas (Single Sign On).
 If some browser settings or other things prevent you from logging in, simply use your Ugla credentials (@hi.is email address and password) to log into Canvas.

 The Canvas environment should always be similar between courses.
 You have the main menu to your left, another menu to navigate the course, then the course content and to your right you have a to-do list with all assignments with due dates.